obviux/.github/pull_request_template.md

 Checklist:
-* Is the author/team obvius?
+* Is the author/team obviux?
 * Is it clear what Jira issue(s) this PR belongs to?
 * What does this PR do?
 * Is the code readable?